SvenSchneiderDVAG/snake_game/README.md

 # Little Snake game in Odin

-following a Youtube Tutorial of Karl Zylinski
+This is me following a [Youtube Tutorial of Karl Zylinski](https://youtu.be/lfiQNCNUifI?si=bLrplmdsTGnrw8UP).
+Pleae subscribe to his channel, he has a lot of interesting content.

 Remember to install the Odin package before running the game

 ## Play the game